“Nourishing yourself in a way that helps you blossom in the direction you want to go is attainable, and you are worth the effort.” – Deborah Day.

 This quote speaks the truth.
-Often, we ignore spending quality time with ourselves, arguing that we have more important things to do.
-In reality, taking time to enjoy things by ourselves can make us better parents, spouses, daughters, sisters, neighbors, friends, humans… ok you get the point.
+Often, we ignore spending quality time working on our business systems, strategies, and processes, arguing that we have more important things to do for our clients themselves.
+In reality, taking time to slow down, assess, and re-instate makes us better business owners, fitness leaders, parents, spouses, friends, humans… ok, you get the point.

-From work to kid’s school to extended family obligations, you may feel there are many expectations put upon you.
-Have you been asked to help out at the school again, or are you consistently taking on extra work for a co-worker?
-Perhaps you are taking on too much out of fear of saying NO. So, say no when you feel overwhelmed and overbooked.
+You may feel many expectations are put upon you from running your business to kid’s school to extended family obligations.
+Are you consistently taking on new classes that don’t bring you joy?
+Have you taken on new clients who don’t quite fit your business?
+Stop trying to make square pegs fit into round holes.
+Perhaps you are taking on too much out of fear of saying NO. So, say no when you feel overwhelmed or when something doesn’t align with your focus.
 Say no if you REALLY don’t want to do an activity.
-Say no if it interferes with something you already had scheduled for yourself.
-You are a human BEing, not a human DOer.
+Say no if it interferes with something you already had scheduled.